 - a.
 To replace circuit breaker (D), pull breaker out of receptacle, and install new circuit breaker. - b.
 To replace relay (E), pull relay out of receptacle, and install new relay. - c.
-Reinstall cover, and secure with wing nut. (continued next page)
+Reinstall cover and secure with wing nut.

 7.11.13.3 Fuse Box Decal